Rigidity of terminal simplices in persistent homology: Introduction

 \end{enumerate}

 Theorem \ref{ThmConseq1} describes the two ways in which non-rigidity of a terminal simplex may occur: either via sequentially critical pair of simplices or independently critical pair of simplices.
 As a result, we are not only able to provide bounds on the region of rigidity, but also to locate a simplex ($\Delta_2$ in Theorem \ref{ThmConseq1}) appearing as a new terminal simplex for $[\alpha]$ in the region of non-rigidity.
-For a demonstration see Figure \ref{FigMainIntro1g} and Figure \ref{FigMainIntro2g}.
+For a demonstration within the context of persistence diagrams and barcodes (defined in Preliminaries) see Figure \ref{FigMainIntro1g} and Figure \ref{FigMainIntro2g} following Theorem \ref{ThmBarcodeFinal}.

-On the other hand, our results contribute a new interpretation of the structure of persistence diagrams.
-So far, persistence diagrams have been known to encode topological information of the space at small scales \cite{Haus, Lat, ZV3}, intrinsic combinatorial structure of filtrations (such as Rips complexes) \cite{AA, Ad5}, proximity of spaces via the stability result \cite{ZVCounterex}, geometric properties of spaces \cite{ZV2}, shortest homology basis \cite{ZV}, spaces of contraction \cite{ZVCont}, filling radius \cite{Memoli}, curvature \cite{Bubenik2020}, width of homology class \cite{ACos}, and more.
-Our results imply that, to a degree, persistence diagrams encode rigidity of terminal simplices.
+On the other hand, our results contribute to a new interpretation of the structure of persistent homology.
+So far, persistent homology has been known to encode topological information of the space at small scales \cite{Haus, Lat, ZV3}, intrinsic combinatorial structure of filtrations (such as Rips complexes) \cite{AA, Ad5}, proximity of spaces via the stability result \cite{ZVCounterex}, geometric properties of spaces \cite{ZV2}, shortest homology basis \cite{ZV}, spaces of contraction \cite{ZVCont}, filling radius \cite{Memoli}, curvature \cite{Bubenik2020}, width of homology class \cite{ACos}, and more.
+Our results imply that, to a degree, persistent homology encodes rigidity of terminal simplices.